kgullion/signalprocessing/plots/README.md

 ```bash
 npm install parcel-bundler --save-dev
 ```
 3. Run the script below to see results in the browser.
-In the first time it will build
+In the first run, it will take a few minutes to build your files.
 ```bash
 cross-env NODE_ENV=development parcel index.html --no-hmr --open
 ```